DylanAKelly/dylanakelly.github.io/WarGame.md

 ## Project description

-AS the title suggests, this program simulates the card game War.
+As the title suggests, this program simulates the card game War.
 The program allows the user to play a game of War against a "computer".
 There is a "Rules" button that displays the rules for anyone not familiar with the game, a "Start New Game?" button, used to start a new game, and the "Flip!" button which triggers the next round of War.

 ## How to compile and run the program